boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Disadvantages
  - Cannot store TF information along terms as its a non-positional index
  - Produces false positive matches
+ - Query execution time is linear in the collection size (bitfunnel is all about reducing this to an extent)
+ - Memory bandwidth of the machine limits how large the index can grow on a single machine

 So with the above I had a further think and decided I should try either an inverted index, a trie or bitsignatures.
 Before I quickly create some simple implementations of each to establish how they perform, lets get an estimate of how much storage each is going to require.

 Inside searchcode there is about 300 million code files (as I write this).
 Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages across 40 million repositories.

 There is probably about 5kb of code in most of those files, with each having about 500 unique terms.
 This gives us about 1.5 TB of code, which is actually in the ballpark, although I do compress the content at rest.
 However to be sure I wrote a simple program to loop through most of whats there to actually calculate this.
 Not as a true average, but a rolling average over every 10,000 files it was able to process.
 I am still waiting on the results but for the first 150,000 files the average shows about 330 unique terms which is bearing up to my back of napkin calculations.
+I also had this work out ngrams for length of 3 to see how it would fare and it was about 4 times the results.

 The nice thing about this number is that its not stupidly big.
 It should be possible to run this on a single machine, and frankly its possible to brute force it given a powerful enough machine.
 Its certainly not a web scale problem in the sense that Google or Bing are.